JasimJashore/CNN_Image_Classsification/README.md

 ## 🏁 Conclusion

-This project demonstrates a **complete deep learning image classification workflow**, successfully transferring knowledge from a standard dataset to real-world images.
-The CNN achieves **near-perfect accuracy**, strong generalization, and meets **all assignment requirements**.
+This project demonstrates a complete deep learning image classification workflow, successfully transferring knowledge from a standard dataset to real-world images.
+The CNN achieves near-perfect accuracy, strong generalization, and meets all assignment requirements.